FJinn/fjinn.github.io/Experiences/Design/GameLevelDesign/Portal2 Level Design - Maze.md

 # Maze
-Made in Portal 2 Level Editor
+Made in a level design game jam created by my friends and I.

-My friends and I made a 4 hour game jam which is to create a game level using Portal 2 in-game level editor.
+We made a 4 hour game jam which is to create a game level using Portal 2 in-game level editor.

 Never play the game before, so some of the mechanics were a bit fuzzy to me.